taplytics/taplytics-ios-sdk/README.md

 Taplytics not only lets you run visual experiments with no code needed, the SDK also offers a code-based solution to running experiments in your app.

-Code Experiments let you run different variations of your app with simple blocks.
+Code Experiments allow you to run different variations of your app with simple code blocks.
 You can also set different variable values for each variation to be returned in the code blocks.

 #### Objective-C Experiments

-For example, an experiment named "Code Experiment #1" with a baseline return block, and two variation blocks.
-Within each block we can get a `numberValue` variable from the `variables` NSDictionary that can have a different value set for each variation.
+For example, an experiment named "Code Experiment #1" with a baseline block, and two variation blocks.
+Within each block we can get a `numberValue` variable from the `variables` NSDictionary, variables can have a different values set for each variation.

 ```objc
 [Taplytics runCodeExperiment:@"Code Experiment #1" withBaseline:^(NSDictionary *variables) {